aerogear/graphback/docs/authentication/keycloak.md

 ```

 The above example shows runtime set up using the KnexDbDataProvider, but other data providers such as the `MongoDBDataProvider` can also be passed.

+## Running example

+If you wish to use authorization mechanism you can try it on [DataSync starter](https://github.com/aerogear/datasync-starter) project